 Cassia cinnamon is harvested throughout China and Southeast Asia.
 Cassia cinnamon is known as Chinese cinnamon, Vietnamese cinnamon (also referred to as Saigon cinnamon) or Indonesian cinnamon.
 Ceylon cinnamon's subtler flavor is owed to its lower concentration of cinnamon oil (generally 1-2% by weight), while Cassia cinnamon typically comes in at 2-6% by weight.

 Before Ceylon trees can produce a high enough quality of cinnamon they must reach at least 3 years of maturity.
-Ceylon bark is harvested twice a year and this always occurs right after each of the two rainy seasons, as rain-soaked bark is easier and quicker to remove from the trees.
+Ceylon bark is harvested twice a year and this always occurs right after each of the two rainy seasons, as rain-soaked bark is easier to remove from the trees.